mcboyd-bu/Website/docs/labs/lab2.rst

 Main objective
 """"""""""""""""""""
-Program the car to follow and drive towards objects of a certain color.
+Use the color camera to recognize and respond to objects of certain colors.

 Learning objectives
 """""""""""""""""""""